fnuecke/cccamera/README.md

 I tried breaking this down to some relatively intuitive settings.
 Have a look at the config file, it'll contain comments with explanations.

-Plans
+Ideas
 =====

 All of these may or may not happen.

-- Add some particle / lighting effect when the flash is used.
+- Inspect items in a turtle's inventory if and only if it is standing directly in front of a camera block (or next to another turtle with the camera upgrade).
 - Create a nicer block model.
-- Inspect items in a turtle's inventory if and only if it is standing directly in front of a camera block (or next to another turtle with the camera upgrade).

 Acknowledgements
 ================

 I'm really grateful for [OpenCCSensors][] being open source.
 Since this is my first proper mod for Minecraft that was a *huge* help in figuring out how all the different components work together.

 License
 =======

 This mod is licensed under the [MIT License][license], which basically means you can do with it as you please.

 [computercraft]: http://www.computercraft.info/
 [license]: http://opensource.org/licenses/mit-license.php